 And you’ll be absolutely right.
 But why do situations like this happen so often?
 How do you avoid them?
 The Outcrowd team is happy to share their experience.

-Sometimes the customer may choose to have the design layout made by one company and then pass it on to developers at another.
+Sometimes the customer may choose to have the web design layout made by one web design company and then pass it on to developers at another.
 Obviously, it’s the customer’s right to manage the project as they please.
 However, this leads to problems and creates misunderstanding, lost time, and mounting overheads.
 Why does this happen?

 A simple analogy would be a cake recipe.
 Say a person likes a cake at a friend’s party and asks for the recipe.
 She goes home and tries to cook it herself.
 But the flour is different, there’s no cinnamon, and she uses the oven instead of the microwave.
 It shouldn’t really make much of a difference, should it?
 But the outcome is disappointing.
 The cake tastes wrong and nothing like it’s supposed to.

 The cake analogy does not reflect the whole range of problems stemming from the separate approach.
 Your idea follows a long path from draft to completion, and this path is a chain of interlinked stages.
-Each stage requires concerted cooperation between you, the designers, and the developers.
+Each stage requires concerted cooperation between you, the web designers, and the developers.
 Removing a link from this chain and hoping to insert it back later means putting your whole project at risk.
 This often results in the best of ideas becoming unfeasible or distorted beyond recognition.

 You have found trustworthy, professional developers who use cutting-edge technology.
 That’s great, but it still doesn’t guarantee success.